Malcolm Roberts (politician)

-Malcolm Ieuan Roberts (born 3 May 1955) is an Australian politician.
-He is a member of One Nation and has been a Senator for Queensland since 2019.
-He also served in the Senate from 2016 to 2017.
+Malcolm Ieuan Roberts (born 3 May 1955) is an Indian-born Australian far-right politician who has been a senator for Queensland since 2019 as a member of One Nation.
+He was previously a senator from 2016 to 2017.

 Roberts studied engineering at the University of Queensland.
 He was a mining engineer before entering politics, working in the coal industry including as general manager of the Gordonstone coal mine in central Queensland.
 Roberts was elected to the Senate at the 2016 federal election, running second in One Nation's ticket in Queensland behind party leader Pauline Hanson.
 In 2017, during the Australian parliamentary eligibility crisis, he was disqualified from parliament for holding British citizenship by descent in breach of section 44 of the constitution.
 He was re-elected to the Senate at the 2019 election as One Nation's lead candidate in Queensland.

-Roberts is a conservative known for his climate change denial, and has been a proponent of fringe global warming conspiracy theories.
+Roberts is known for his climate change denial, and has been a proponent of various far-right fringe conspiracy theories.
 Prior to his election to the Senate he founded the Galileo Movement to lobby against the Gillard government's carbon pricing legislation.
 He has also been associated with anti-globalism and opposition to the United Nations.

 Early life and education

 Roberts was born on 3 May 1955 in Disergarh, West Bengal, India.
 He is the son of Ieuan Roberts, a Welsh coal miner, later a coal mine manager and then Queensland's chief inspector of mines, and Ethel Jago, from rural Queensland.
-His childhood home in India was staffed with servants, and as a child, Roberts built a miniature coalmine in the yard of his home.
+His childhood home in India employed Muslim, Buddhist, and Hindu servants.
+As a child, Roberts built a miniature coal mine in the yard of his home.
+Roberts and his family moved to Australia in 1962, as his father was recruited to manage a mine in Hunter Valley, New South Wales.
+Roberts stated he does not remember his childhood in India.

 Roberts graduated from the University of Queensland with Bachelor of Engineering (Honours).
 He also has an MBA from the University of Chicago Graduate School of Business.
 An Australian court found that Roberts had wrongly sought a $30,000 tax deduction for the costs of the MBA spent between 1988 and 1990.